draperlaboratory/VIBES/vibes-tools/README.md

     |-- ...
     |-- "tools/"
         |
+        |-- "README.md" (project README)
-        |-- ...
+        |-- "Makefile" (project Makefile)
         |-- "vibes-parse/" (folder containing the vibes-parse tool)
         |-- "vibes-opt/" (folder containing the vibes-opt tool)
         |-- "vibes-log/" (folder containing a shared logging library)
-        |-- "vibes-error/" (folder containing a shared error handling library)
         |-- ...
 ```

 Some tools are command line tools.
 Other tools are just libraries that can be used by other tools.
 Each tool has a similar scaffolding.
 It's folder contains:

 * A `README.md` describing the tool/library and how to build/install it
 * A `Makefile` for building the tool
 * A possible `lib` folder, containing local library files just for this tool
 * A possible `bin` folder, containing files that define the CLI just for this tool

 For instance, consider a command line tool called `vibes-foo`.
 It would live in its own folder called `vibes-foo/`, which would look like this:

 ```
 |-- <repo root>/